aptech/docs/docs/CR-recserar.rst

 ----------------
 .. function:: recserar(x, y0, rho)

-    :param x: NxK matrix.
-If simulating an AR process, this would contain the error term and constant if included in the model.
+    :param x:  If simulating an AR process, this would contain the error term and constant if included in the model.
-    :type x: TODO
+    :type x: NxK matrix

-    :param y0: PxK matrix.
-The starting values for the series
+    :param y0:  The starting values for the series
-    :type y0: TODO
+    :type y0: PxK matrix

-    :param rho: PxK matrix.
-The AR parameters.
+    :param rho:  The AR parameters.
-    :type rho: TODO
+    :type rho: PxK matrix

     :returns: y (*TODO*), NxK matrix containing the series.